ansipes/mejo-187/content/lecture/architecture.md

 - Reference a style or script
 - ...

-If your naming practice is all over the place, you might type it differently somewhere else.
+If your naming is all over the place, you might type it differently somewhere else.
+That will lead to broken pages and frustration.

 So, here are a couple of rules that you should abide by to make things easier.